8 Walkthrough videos

 1 We strongly prefer videos, but if this is not possible for your lab, detailed photographs would be an option.

 THIS DOES NOT NEED TO BE A PROFESSIONAL-QUALITY VIDEO!
 The goal is to be informative, not flawless—it can have starts, stops, and disfluency.
+Please rest assured that these videos will NOT be used by ManyBabies to critique individual researchers’ laboratory policies and procedures.
+As long as you do your best to implement the study according to the instructions in this manual, we are happy!

 Even if you already provided a video for another ManyBabies project, a new video specifically showing how you run the MB5 project is requested.

-7.1 Purpose
+8.1 Purpose

-The purpose walkthrough videos is two-fold:
+The purpose of walkthrough videos is two-fold:

 - Given the ManyBabies Consortium’s commitment to Open Science, we would like to have a full and accurate record of how the study was implemented in each laboratory.